-Top 4 travel destinations to see polar bears
+Top 4 holiday destinations to see polar bears

 At Intrepid, we believe that all animals are created equal.
 But let’s be honest, not every animal is worth planning your entire holiday around.
 That’s probably why we don’t get many people booking our Asia trips just to see a donkey.
-And we don’t see many travellers flocking to Kenya to see the giant African millipede…
+And we don’t see many travellers flocking to go on holiday to Kenya to see the giant African millipede…

 But polar bears are different.
 With the swagger of a prize-fighter, these epic beasts can weigh more than 540 kilograms and can reach heights of almost 3 metres tall.
 But it’s not just their imposing physique.
 There is a definite soulfulness about these lonely, highly intelligent creatures living a solitary existence on never-ending deserts of ice.